 - Phase 3: Collect feedback from stakeholders in order to refine the guide and method.
 The goal beyond Phase 3 is to test the method, explore valuing NBS benefits across different geographic contexts, and develop an associated tool for NBS implementers.

 This initiative is being developed by a multi-stakeholder project team including the CEO Water Mandate, Pacific Institute, The Nature Conservancy, Danone, and LimnoTech.
 An expert advisory group will provide insights into the development and refinement of the method as well as strategic direction of the initiative.
 The expert advisory group comprises stakeholders with expertise in NBS from the public and private sectors, NGOs, academia, and civil society.

-Funding support for this initiative comes from the CEO Water Mandate endorsing companies with the lead sponsors being Asian Pulp and Paper, Danone, and Microsoft.
+Grant funding has been generously provided by the Swedish International Development Cooperation Agency.
+Additional funding support for this initiative comes from the CEO Water Mandate endorsing companies with the lead sponsors being Asian Pulp and Paper, Danone, and Microsoft.